 ELEANOR BEARDSLEY: From a runway wedged between snow-capped mountains and the Mediterranean Sea, Rafale and Mirage jets roar into the sky, one after the other, their metallic skins flashing in the morning sun.

-French planes also fly out of bases on mainland France and the aircraft carrier Charles de Gaulle off the coast of Libya.
+BEARDSLEY: French planes also fly out of bases on mainland France and the aircraft carrier Charles de Gaulle off the coast of Libya.
 Colonel Eric Bometon is second in command at Solenzara.

-Colonel ERIC BOMETON: (Through Translator) We were just coming out of a joint allied training exercise for Afghanistan when the Libyan operation came up, so the base was ready and within 48 hours we were flying missions over Libya.
+ERIC BOMETON: (Through Translator) We were just coming out of a joint allied training exercise for Afghanistan when the Libyan operation came up, so the base was ready and within 48 hours we were flying missions over Libya.

 BEARDSLEY: Solenzara is used as a training ground for pilots going to Afghanistan because of its mountainous terrain and hot climate.
 Today, a pool of 50 pilots fly around 25 missions a day over Libya.
 Thirty-seven-year-old Lieutenant Colonel Pierre Wencker is captain of a squadron of Mirage 2000 bombers

-Lieutenant Colonel PIERRE WENCKER: (Through Translator) Flying over Libya is not so technically different from flying over Afghanistan.
+PIERRE WENCKER: (Through Translator) Flying over Libya is not so technically different from flying over Afghanistan.
 The mission is the same: giving air cover and protection to people on the ground.
 In Afghanistan, it's coalition forces.
 In Libya, it's civilians.

-The sound of the jets returning to base can be heard over the clattering of dinner plates in a local bistro.
+BEARDSLEY: The sound of the jets returning to base can be heard over the clattering of dinner plates in a local bistro.
 At least, all that plane noise is serving a purpose now, says local resident Michele Aulery.

-Ms. MICHELE AULERY: (Through Translator) I was very moved when I saw Libyans on TV yelling, thank you, France, and thank you, Sarkozy.
+MICHELE AULERY: (Through Translator) I was very moved when I saw Libyans on TV yelling, thank you, France, and thank you, Sarkozy.
 They felt hope and protected.
 I think we're doing the right thing.

-For NPR News, I'm Eleanor Beardsley in Solenzara, Corsica.
+BEARDSLEY: For NPR News, I'm Eleanor Beardsley in Solenzara, Corsica.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.